w3c/webpayments/privacy/payment-flows/cards.md

 * Choosing from a card on file
 * Entering card details, possibly assisted by autofill.
 * Choosing a card from a payment handler.
+* Choosing a card from a EMV&reg; Secure Remote Commerce selector.

 ### Authentication